Hazards of Excavation and Trenching

 - Use safe access tools, like ladders, steps, and ramps, to assist construction workers in getting in and out of the trench.

-After a Trench Collapse, Contact a Dallas Construction Attorney
+After a Trench Collapse, Contact a Dallas Construction Accident Attorney

 If you or a family member suffered injuries from a trench collapse at a construction site, the general contractor may be liable in a court of law.
 If the general contractor or others in control of the jobsite violated any OSHA safety regulations when the injury occurred, that violation will help support your injury claim against them.

-To speak to an experienced Dallas personal injury lawyer about your case, please call Crowe Arnold & Majors, LLP at (214) 231-0544.
+To speak to an experienced Dallas construction accident lawyer about your case, please call Crowe Arnold & Majors, LLP at (214) 231-0544.
 Your consultation is free, and we will let you know if you have a strong claim that can move forward.
 We have extensive experience with all aspects of construction accident cases.